Last Updated on February 9, 2026 by Dave Schoenbeck

 There are complex business problems that many CEOs will face in their lifetimes.
 Just a few of the complex issues faced by small businesses include:

-These problems could be the nail in the coffin of a struggling business.
+These problems could be the final straw for a struggling business.
 However, those with grit can weather the storm.
-The important thing is to keep your head and look for solutions rather than throw in the towel.
+The important thing is to keep your head up and look for solutions rather than give up.

 6 Ways to Overcome Complex Business Problems